system76/docs/_articles/pop-recovery.md

 ### Encrypted Disk

-To get access to an encrypted disk, these additional commands need run to unlock the disk.
+To get access to an encrypted disk, these additional commands need to be run in order to unlock the disk.
 Please use the `lsblk` command described above to determine the correct drive and partition.

 ```
 sudo cryptsetup luksOpen /dev/sda3 cryptdata